Welcome to the Identities Research Project

 Chris Locke, Founder, Caribou Digital

-Caribou Digital and the International Institute of Information Technology, Bangalore team are working in the field right now, and as we go through the research and analysis stages for the Identities project, we would encourage you to contact us and share your insights and views.
+Caribou Digital and the International Institute of Information Technology, Bangalore team are finalizing the Identities research in India, and as we go through the analysis stages for the Identities project, we would encourage you to contact us and share your insights and views.

 Identities - New Practices in a Connected Age